Board of Directors

 New York, NY

-Paul is a portfolio manager focusing on global macro strategies at Moore Capital, an investment firm based in New York City.
+Paul is Chief Investment Officer and Founder of Room40 Capital, a multi-strategy investment platform focused on crypto.
+Prior to Room40 Capital, Paul was a portfolio manager focusing on global macro strategies at Moore Capital.
 Before joining Moore in 2008, Paul spent fifteen years at Greenwich Capital Markets, where he was a proprietary trader, oversaw the US Government Bond trading desk, and ran Global Proprietary Trading.
 Before joining Greenwich Capital Markets, Paul worked at Barclays de Zoette and Brown Brothers Harriman.
 Paul has been a volunteer mentor at the Boys Club of New York and has served on the boards of the United Jewish Appeal of Greenwich, Allan Houston Legacy Foundation, and the Browning School.
 Paul graduated from Trinity College, and his children play squash and have volunteered at StreetSquash in Harlem.

 William E. Simon, Jr., Chair Emeritus